 However, there are much more effective and less invasive ways of preventing these conditions.
-For example, practising good hygiene to prevent UTIs, or using a condom to prevent STIs.
+For example, practicing good hygiene to prevent UTIs, or using a condom to prevent STIs.

 Most healthcare professionals maintain that the potential benefits of circumcision are not strong enough to justify routine childhood circumcision.

 Critics of circumcision argue that it has disadvantages, such as: